techtanzeel/collado-io/src/markdown/blog/double-edged-business-model/index.md

 > How do you protect your business from other competitors, or in startup parlance, what's the unique trait about your business that makes you the most likely to succeed.

-The reason why, for a long time, I've struggled to answer this question is that I’ve been framing it wrong.
-As an [engineer by trade](/blog/2013/industrial-engineer), when it comes to protection, I’ve always thought of the technology as the solution that would eventually fix it all: understand the problem better than your competitor, build a [great product](/blog/2013/iomando-20) and "they will come".
+The reason why, for a long time, I've struggled to answer this question is that I've been framing it wrong.
+As an [engineer by trade](/blog/2013/industrial-engineer), when it comes to protection, I've always thought of the technology as the solution that would eventually fix it all: understand the problem better than your competitor, build a [great product](/blog/2013/iomando-20) and "they will come".

 This assumption, I've learned, is perfectly flawed.

 It presumes an ideal scenario where the product or the technology is not constrained by any other factor, it is all there is.
 Yet constraints are all over the place.
 Protecting a business exclusively with technology might be possible to an extent — especially in the early stages — but definitely not in the long run.

-When investors ask for defensibility they are implicitly asking for an "unfair advantage" — what do you know that others don’t.
+When investors ask for defensibility they are implicitly asking for an "unfair advantage" — what do you know that others don't.
 They are trying to asses whether you have already studied the end game.

 Each time I was asked along these lines I started to ramble around technology, only interrupted a few seconds later with the inevitable "so anyone could do it, right?" — they were not expecting a technical answer.